 Discard mortality is influenced by hook type and placement, handling time, and depth of capture (relating to barotrauma caused by the super-inflation of the swim bladder upon ascent).
 Of these factors, depth of capture is best represented in available data.
-Recreational fisheries account for most of the mortality on mutton snapper (Gulf and Atlantic headboat fishing mortality in 2013 was 0.02 per year and MRFSS/MRIP was 0.15 per year) while the commercial fisheries accounted for about 0.01 per year.
+Recreational fisheries account for most of the discard mortality on mutton snapper.
 The fishing mortality rates for discards show that few fish older than four years are released alive.
-A discard mortality rate of 15% was used for the SEDAR 15A Update (2015).
+A combined discard mortality rate of 15% was used for the SEDAR 15A Update (2015).